Travis, Staten Island: Culture

 Travis is noted throughout Staten Island for the colorful annual Independence Day parade, held since 1911.
 Many members of the community's founding families are buried in Sylvan Grove Cemetery, a small triangular burial ground near the junction of Victory Boulevard and the West Shore Expressway, which had fallen into severe disarray, mostly due to vandalism.
 An island-wide charitable organization, the Friends of Abandoned Cemeteries of Staten Island, was founded in 1982 in an effort to restore this and other assorted small cemeteries on the island that have been unused for decades, and in some cases, even centuries.
 Construction is scheduled for the area next to the cemetery to be turned into "Independence Park".
 Work began in November 2010.

 Travis is also home to the Mid Island Little League, who won the 1964 Little League World Series.
 Mid Island Little League is located at the intersection of Travis Avenue and Victory Boulevard.

+Travis is also the subject of a song written by William W. Spooner.
+"This song is a story about a small town named Travis, located on Staten Island just outside of NYC.
+Built on a landfill, the song talks about the people living in this area and their struggles."
+This song was based on a true story from his Childhood growing up in the area.